 In his letter to the Galatians, Paul addresses a growing danger.
 Certain “men from Jerusalem” claim that Gentiles must keep the deeds of the Mosaic Law to “complete” their faith, or at least, some of them.
 They are “compelling Gentiles to Judaize” by adopting circumcision, calendrical observances, and perhaps the Levitical dietary restrictions.

 Paul would have none of it.
 Unlike his other letters, this time, his opening salutation was curt, and he immediately chastised the Galatians and launched into a diatribe against the Judaizing faction from Jerusalem.Continue reading

 In Galatia, “false brethren” were preaching “another gospel” that pressured Gentiles to get circumcised, and otherwise, to conform to the regulations of the Law.
 Paul would have none of it, and he responded with a series of arguments, including an appeal to the receipt of the Spirit by uncircumcised Gentile believers.

 Since his Gentile converts received the Spirit while uncircumcised, it follows that circumcision is not a requirement for right standing before God or membership in His new covenant people – (Galatians 3:1-5).Continue reading

 Paul presents Abraham as the great exemplar of faith.
-God counted his faith as “righteousness” even when he was uncircumcised.
-This means He justified him apart from the “works of the Law.”
+God counted his faith as “righteousness” when he was yet uncircumcised, and that means He justified him apart from the “works of the Law.”
 Therefore, he became the father of all men who are also “from faith.”
-Circumcision was added later as the “seal” of his justifying faith.
+Circumcision was added after the promise as the “seal” of Abraham’s justifying faith.